hasindu2008/f5c/_docs/commands.md

 * `-w STR`:
   Only process the specified genomic region STR.
 STR should be in the format *chr:start-end*.
 Currently, multiple region strings are not supported.
 If this option is not specified, the whole genome will be processed.
 * `-t INT`:
   Number of processing threads [default value: 8].
+Ideally, this should be the number of CPU cores.
 * `-K INT`:
   Maximum number of reads loaded at once to the memory [default value: 512].
 A larger value maximises multithreading performance at cost of increased peak RAM.
 * `-B FLOAT[K/M/G]`: